sebastian-knopp/OpenSVGWriter/README.md

 # OpenSVGWriter
-Provides a lightweight C++ class to write simplistic SVG files
+Provides a lightweight C++ class to write simplistic SVG files.
+Can be used to create a 2D visualizations quickly, e.g., for debugging purposes or to analyse algorithm behavior.

 # MIT LICENSE